Things To Do In Nungwi Zanzibar

 I want to put a disclaimer here, that I share these things - not to put a bad light or a negative tone to Zanzibar or your trip.
 No matter where you go in the world there are issues.
 For people like me, who are often solo female travelers, we tend to be a bit more on guard and vulnerable in male dominated cultures.
 I share this to help you be aware, how to avoid issues if it makes you uncomfortable - and participate on your terms without feeling pressured to do so.

 There is a tipping culture here you need to be aware of.
 When you first arrive at the airport, there will be lots of men wanting to help you with your bags, some can only take you to the door, then someone else takes you to your car.
 At each step there is a $1-$2 tip expected.
 While you can technically do it yourself, it is part of the culture here.
 Especially for female travelers, there is a very much a masculine role that women shouldn’t lift their own bags - sometimes they can be quite insistent about it.
-I would either plan on not acknowledging them, saying no thank-you with kindness but a bit of gusto, or just bringing some extra bills to let them help you out after a long travel day.
+I would either plan on not acknowledging them, saying no thank-you (Asante) with kindness but a bit of gusto, or just bringing some extra bills to let them help you out after a long travel day.
 This is also true for hotels, bringing your bags to the room etc…

 Beach Boys and Canine VISAs are a thing here, especially in Nungwi.
 You can see these boys prowling the beach from dawn until dusk dressed as Swahili, but according to our spice tour guide - they aren’t ‘real’ Swahili as they don’t have they tend to have nicer jewelry that they wear on their wrists and ears instead of beaded jewelry.
 I was told by my guide, who was once a local here - that they often go for middle aged women with a bit of fluff on them.

-They reel you in with a simple hello, or even making eye contact my guide advised me against.
+They reel you in with a simple hello, even making eye contact is something my guide advised me against.
 What apparently happens, is that they are very nice, wrap you up in a world of romance with total dedication (aka love bombing) - tell you they can’t live without you then ask you for a VISA to visit you.
 When you show up to the consulate for a VISA they sometimes also show up with their wife, and since they are already in the office there is nothing you can really do.
 If you are followed, or approached by one of them and feel uncomfortable - find the nearest hotel and ask a security guard or staff to help you.
 They try to either book a guided tour (if alone) or with someone else (if with friends).

 There are also boys who come and do acrobatics in front of you, if you watch, they ask for a tip.
 I would either turn to the side so you aren’t watching, or plan on a $1-$2.
 There are also women who will braid your hair for you for $20 who are also quite persistent - up to you on if you want to participate or not.